RUGSoftEng/2017-Hestia-Server/source/plugins/README.md

 post is send to the bridge.

 # Examples
-To have a look at some really simple implementation take a look at the plugins of the mock organization.
+To have a look at some really simple implementations take a look at the plugins of the mock organization.
 These should be easily understood and give an idea about what a plugin should look like.
-For a more real life and working example take a look at the plugins of the "khilips" organization.
+For more real life and working examples take a look at the plugins of the "Philips" organization.
 This are the plugins used for installing new devices for the peripherals of the Philips hue.